When the yellow sun smiles

 I was the daughter of such a house.

-A person who cannot sit in the same seat.
+A person who wears the same clothes as the noblewomen, but cannot sit in the same seat.

-The fiancée of the Left State Councillor's house—
+And yet, I am the fiancée of the Left State Councillor—

 “Those words… are really heavy.”

-Suddenly, I remembered what I said to Noah earlier.
+Suddenly, I muttered again the same words I had said to Noah earlier.

 I never took it out.